laurago894/lauragalindez.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at the Microelectronics and Sensors (MICAS) lab of KU Leuven.
+I am a PhD candidate at the Microelectronics and Sensors (MICAS) lab of KU Leuven, under the guidance of Prof. Marian Verhelst.

+Prior

+<a href="http://www.google.com" target="_blank">Google Search Engine</a>